szilvasi-group/NanoparticleAtomCounter/README.rst

 - ``Interface Facet`` and ``Surface Facet`` are optional; leave blank if unknown.
     - ``Interface Facet`` = facet at the nanoparticle-support interface, e.g. ``(1,1,1)``
     - ``Surface Facet`` = dominant facet at the nanoparticle-gas/vacuum interface, e.g. ``(1,0,0)``

-- See the sidebar on the web app_ for a sample input file.
+- Here is a sample input file_